chronicleworks/chronicle/docs/recording_provenance.md

 ### Contradiction of attribute time

-Here we attempt to change the end date of an activity after it has been recorded - one of these mutations will fail
+Here we attempt to change the end date of an activity after it has been recorded - one of these mutations will fail.

 ```graphql
     mutation {